Christmas Pudding Ingredients

 BOILED: Remove the plastic wrap and tie a clean, dry unfloured cloth on the pudding.
 Boil for 2 hours following the cooking instructions.

-One of the Christmas traditions in our house is for my Dad to make his famous pancake recipe for the whole family.
+One of the Christmas traditions in our house is for my Dad to make his famous Canadian pancake recipe for the whole family.
 The kids go crazy, give it a try if you are looking for some more Christmas cheer.